-It’s not just the destinations on an Alaskan cruise, like it is in Europe or the Caribbean with great distances of ocean.
-Here, you start in either Seattle or Vancouver and wind through the sounds around Vancouver Island to skirt the Canadian coastline north to the slither of the state of Alaska that borders British Columbia.
+It’s not just the destinations on an Alaskan cruise like it is in Europe or the Caribbean with great distances of ocean.
+Here, you start in either Seattle or Vancouver and wind through the sounds around Vancouver Island to skirt the Canadian coastline north past the slither of the state of Alaska that borders British Columbia.
 Whales will frolic around and as you get into harbours you’ll see other sea life.

 Take an excursion to go husky dog sledding, or a salmon farm where bears step out of the forest to catch their sashimi and bald eagles circle overhead hoping for a morsel.

 You’ll take a detour along the Inside Passage to the breathtaking Margery Glacier which stands about 30 stories from sea level.
 Stand on deck and if you wait long enough you’ll hear the ice crack like gun fire as it creaks its way down and swathes carve off crashing into the flat sea water that may or may not be decorated with kayakers giving you a great understanding of the perspective.

 Of course, it’s not just being on the water.
 You’ll stop at a few very cute Russian-esque Alaskan towns for a spot of shopping, a hike, meet the locals, hang out at a bar…

 Which cruise line to travel on?

 I visited Alaska on Holland America Line and loved it, but I can’t speak for any other ships on this itinerary.

 What is a Holland America Line cruise like?

 This Dutch company owns beautiful ships and serves really delicious food.
 You’ll find passengers of all ages from kids to their grand parents and everyone in between.